7 Most Expensive Rugs of the World in 2017

 5. The Rothschild Tabriz Medallion Carpet at the Museum of Islamic Art in Qatar

-According to The Guardian, this 16th century finely crafted Persian rug from North West Persia was "looted by the Nazis from the Austrian branch of the Rothschild family during the Second World War".
+According to The Guardian, this 16th century finely crafted Oriental rug from North West Aisa was "looted by the Nazis from the Austrian branch of the Rothschild family during the Second World War".

 Image Credits: Rug Master